esciencecenter-digital-skills/research-software-support/modules/licenses/ex_choose_a_license.md

+---
+title: Choose a license for or using your policy
+type: exercise
+order: 5
+---

 ## Exercise 1: Choose a license for or using your policy (10 minutes)

 One of the concerns typically addressed in a software policy is licensing of software developed at the institution.
 Policies can choose a single license, or offer a range of options.